 The smallest of the rotary dryers are used to dry clothes; these small rotary dryers range in size, performance and efficiency.
 Slightly larger, higher capacity and higher efficiency rotary dryers are used on commercial and institutional scales by building maintenance staffs, college theatre costume departments and athletic departments.
 Read More…

-Dürr is a leading global supplier of environmental solutions and engineered products tailored to meet customers' industrial process requirements.
-We offer a complete portfolio of air pollution control technologies and drying and curing systems, including industrial dryers and ovens for roll-to-roll processes, web forming processes and conveyor handling of webs, as well as specialized coating...
+Dürr CTS Inc. is a leading global supplier of environmental solutions and engineered products tailored to meet customers' industrial process requirements.
+We offer a complete portfolio of air pollution control technologies and drying and curing systems, including industrial dryers and ovens for roll-to-roll processes, web forming processes and conveyor handling of webs, as well as specialized...

 More Rotary Dryer Manufacturers